django-cms/django-filer/docs/dump_payload.rst

 to the projects ``settings.py`` file.

-If the content has been dumped together with to payload, the files are restored when using ``manage.py loaddata``.
+If the content has been dumped together with the payload, the files are restored when using ``manage.py loaddata``.
 If the payload is missing, only the meta-data is restored.
 This is the default behavior.